alexpaden/identity-ai/results/one-shot-context.md

 - Summary: Explains practical applications of ODR (open deep research, like deepresearch by openai) for user modeling and future-self discovery through automated research and pattern analysis.
 - Title: Farcaster Default Database Schema: Postgres Tables & Relationships
 - Summary: Comprehensive overview of the default Farcaster database structure, including table schemas, column descriptions, and key relationships.
+- Title: Sentence Level Frameworks
+- Summary: A collections of frameworks to capture an essence of data at the sentence level.
+- Title: Simple Classification Observe the Surface Level
+- Summary: Sentences should be used to build upon that, stay simple, concise, fast.
+Lean.
+- Title: Summarizing User Relationships with Simple Labels and Dynamic Context
+- Summary: this essay proposes using simple, broad labels (such as main interests or general tone) to represent users, and only creating richer context-driven summaries when requested or needed.

 <essay title="Precision User Modeling: Key Concepts & Applications" author="shoni.eth" timestamp="03/16/2025">
 ### Core Components